Haley wins at Talladega for first Xfinity Series victory

 TALLADEGA, Ala.
 (AP) — Justin Haley took the lead on the final lap — with help from Kaulig Racing teammate Ross Chastain — and held on Saturday at Talladega Superspeedway for his first Xfinity Series victory.

-Haley passed Jeb Burton, who held the lead on a restart with three laps to go, on the outside with a push from Chastain and finished 0.299 seconds ahead.
+Haley passed Jeb Burton, the fellow Chevrolet driver who held the lead going into a restart with three laps to go, on the outside with a push from Chastain and finished 0.299 seconds ahead.

+He climbed out of the right side of his car to start the celebration.

+“I’ve been thinking about, everyone has their own deal,” Haley said.
+“That’s mine.
+That’s going to be my signature mark, only because I’m the littlest guy.
+I think I’m the only one who can do it and I still struggled.”

 Haley also won the rain-shortened Cup race at Daytona last July and is a three-time Truck Series winner, giving him victories in each of NASCAR’s three top national series.